tc-functors/docs/src/content/docs/workflows/operations.md

 ---
-title: Workflow::Cleanup
+title: Operations
-description: Cleanup
+description: Dev Ops
 ---

-## Pruning
+## Pruning stale resources

 tc does not use any external state to identify stale resources.
 However, it provides a command to prune all resources with a sandbox: